joshea628/NLP-Observations-Project/README.md

 ## EDA

-Top 10 Locations of sightings:
+Top 10 Locations of sightings for the first 100 points of data:
 Using the value counts, we were able to narrow down to the top ten locations where the sightings occured.
 For the 100 samples, Albuquerque, NM and Phoenix, AZ tied at 3 sightings each.
 <p>